Donaldttt/fuzzyy/README.md

 # Fuzzyy

-A fuzzy picker for files, strings, help documents and many other things.
+A fuzzy finder for files, strings, help documents and many other things.

 It utilizes Vim's native matchfuzzypos function and popup window feature.